dcone80/wmi/README.md

 > are escaped besides quotes inside any query method.
 This package **is not**
 > meant to handle user input, and you should not allow users to  query
 > computers / servers on your network.
+>
+> This is due to WMI not supporting parameterization in queries.

 #### Raw Queries